 Plans are owned by the person.
-There are many ways to plan with a person, what is important is that the plan must be meaningful to them and understood by them.
-Some planning methods (or 'styles') include:
+There are many ways to plan with a person.
+What is important is that the plan must be meaningful to them and understood by them.
+Some planning methods (or styles) include:

 - MAPS (Making Action Plans) - developed by Judith Snow, Jack Pearpoint and Marsha Forest.
 These are very visual graphic plans that look at a person's history and their aspirations for the future.

 - PATHS (Planning Alternative Tomorrows with Hope) - developed by Jack Pearpoint, Marsha Forest and John O'Brien.
-This looks at a person's 'North Star' (dream for the future) and puts it into action, reveiwing the plan in one to two years' time.
+This looks at a person's 'North Star' (dream for the future) and puts it into action, reviewing the plan in one to two years' time.

 - Personal Futures Planning - developed by Beth Mount and John O'Brien.
 A graphic plan which maps a person's life now and changes for the future.
 A good style for community mapping.

 - Essential Lifestyle Planning - developed by Michael Smull and Susan Burke-Harrison.
 This is very detailed and was developed for people with high and complex support needs.
 It includes a section on communication.
 It will usually have a health action plan as well.